wildonion/ayoub/README.md

 * reserve APIs + API token

-* smarties family tree nft contract + nft ayoub APIs
+* ayoub nft APIs for deployed bluerangene contract's methods

 * make a PaaS cli for ayoub a framework